verbiscms/verbis/docs/templates/Posts.md

 ## getPosts

 Retrieves multiple post items from the database by a `dict` query.
+Default values from the return are shown below.

 ### Accepts: